Koopman operator-based discussion on partial observation in stochastic systems: Revisit on partial observations in deterministic systems

 Then, the expectation value is equal to the corresponding state;

 This fact enables us to equate the observable function $x_d$ with the state $\underline{x_d}$.

 Second, we introduce a different perspective on the time-evolution equation.
-In deterministic systems, $B(\bm{x}) = 0$, i.e., there is no noise.
+In deterministic systems, there is no noise, i.e., $B(\bm{x}) = 0$.
 Hence, the second term on the right-hand side of \eref{eq_L} is absent.
 Then, the following operator yields the time-evolution in the function space:

 When we consider the time-evolution for the observable function $x_d$, the action of $\mathcal{L}$ leads to

 and then, we have

 Note that \eref{eq_deterministic_derived_ode} is the same form as the original time-evolution equation in the state space: